Share this post:

 Jack McCall was quickly captured and put to a hasty miners’ trial, where he defiantly claimed he’d shot Wild Bill in revenge for killing his brother in Abilene, Kansas.
 The improvised jury returned a not guilty verdict, but McCall would not escape justice for long.
 He fled to Wyoming, where he was later rearrested, retried, and hung in March 1877.

 Wild Bill Hickok was buried in Deadwood’s Ingleside Cemetery.
-His personal effects were auctioned to pay for his burial costs and his outstanding debts, including his Smith & Wesson No. 2 revolver.
-The Smith & Wesson No. 2 model was a favorite of Hickok’s at the time of his death, an easier to carry and conceal gun than the Colt 1851 Navy, and perhaps more ideal for a gambler.
+His personal effects were auctioned to pay for his burial costs and his outstanding debts, including Hickok's Smith & Wesson No. 2 revolver.
+The Smith & Wesson No. 2 model was a favorite of Wild Bill's at the time of his death, an easier to carry and conceal gun than the Colt 1851 Navy, and perhaps more ideal for a gambler.

 Many historians and publications state that Wild Bill Hickok died carrying a No. 2 Smith & Wesson revolver, including: “The Fireside Book of Guns” by Larry Koller, “The Peoples Almanac” article “Gunslingers-Good Guys and Bad Guys of the Wild West” by Irving Wallace and David Wallechinsky, “Guns of The New West” by David R. Chicoine, “They Called Him Wild Bill” by Joseph G. Rosa, and “Guns of the Old West” by Dean K. Boorman.